ataylor89/Math2025/rsa/README.md

 ## How secure is this algorithm?
 If a hacker knows the public key, then they can actually bruteforce the private key, by trying every possible d value between 1 and n.

-But if the hacker does not know the public key, then it's fairly secure.
+If the hacker does not know the public key, then it's less easy to crack.

 ## Obstacles and challenges
 I have tested this encryption algorithm a number of times.
 It works like 90% of the time.
 10% of the time, the decrypted text is close to the original, but not exactly the original.
 I'm still investigating why this is.